Brandon à la carte from July 31st to August 9th

-Brandon Inn on the town square of Brandon has hosted us for part of our tour every year since we discovered it in 2014.
-It’s a four-hour drive from Ottawa to this big, old, comfortable inn with the lowest prices in New England and the best, most varied cycling in the state
+Brandon Inn on the town square of Brandon has proven to be a popular host for this tour every year since we discovered it in 2014.
+It’s a four-hour drive from Ottawa to this big, old, comfortable inn with the lowest prices in New England and the best, most varied cycling in the state.

 You Book Your Stay with the Inn